Menu Close

 EXAMPLE: A document scan of double-sided paper, one single autofeed pass-through, automagically saved as a two page PDF.
 (No corrections have been made to this raw scan.)

-2) Epson Perfection v550 Photo flatbed scanner (scan examples — slide, photo)
+2) Epson Perfection v550 Photo flatbed scanner (scan examples — photo print, slides, negatives)

 Colour Photograph example scan